benyakirten/benyakir-writes/README.md

 ## Planned Changes

 > Add the showcase pages from benyakiredits.com.
-It will be awhile before this happens so don't hold your breath.
+> Add customizable pallets and various options for theme
+> Add E2E tests to GitHub Actions
+> Separate the header on an individual blog post/project/book/story into its own component
+> Fix cypress tests so there's less repetition

 ## Changelog